-What are the impacts of AI for events and the events industry?
+What are the impacts of AI on events and the events industry?

 In the events industry, AI is finding a whole range of uses, from engaging attendees to ensuring security.
 It can analyse attendee data, predict risks, and automate tedious budget planning, making eventprofs’ lives much easier, and taking the guesswork out of events.

-There are endless areas where AI is having a huge impact, and countless ways in which to use it, but we’re sharing just a few of the use cases where we see it having the biggest impact on events, and which we think eventprofs should be investing time in learning.
+There are endless areas where AI is having a huge impact and countless ways in which to use it, but we’re sharing just a few of the use cases where we see it has the biggest impact on events, and in which we think eventprofs should be investing time in learning.